Moo-Ack-Productions/MCprep/README.md

   - Threshold: From 0-1, consider the face as transparent if the average of the image pixels falling within the given face is below this threshold.

-### Create MC World:
+### Create MC Sky:
-- **Purpose:** This operator, new as of MCprep v3.2.0, provides options to add both simple and advanced, shader-driven skies to your worlds.
+- **Purpose:** This operator provides options to add both simple and advanced, shader-driven skies to your worlds.
 There are two primary types of skies you can add.
 Works for Eevee, Cycles, and Blender Internal (no shader-driven option for adding sky/moon for Blender Internal)
 - Adds a basic day-sky texture.
 Works for both cycles and blender internal, and creates a better starting point than the default gray world background.
 No option yet for setting other times of day.
 - The optional settings:
   - **Dynamic World**: This is an advanced node shader setup designed for both Cycles and Eevee.
 It allows for driving the sky colors and brightness based on the time of day, as driven by a time property which will appear in the panel after adding a dynamic world.
 This allows you to create day, morning, night, and sunrise/sunset scenes with ease, and furthermore even lets you freely animate the time such that you can create your own timelapse sequences.
 Dynamic skies also import sun lamps, and either shader-based or mesh-based sun/moon.
 You can even somewhat easily hack the shader to insert HDRs in place of the procedural blended sky colors, and have the shader automatically and smoothly blend between these images.
 As you change the time, the sun and moon (if enabled) and physical sun lamp follow the time of day in sync.
 Variants of the Dynamic World include: